xlwings/xlwings-server/docs/initial_setup.md

 You will need basic familiarity with Git and have Git installed.

-1. Clone the [xlwings-server](https://github.com/xlwings/xlwings-server) repo.
+1. Clone the xlwings Server repo.
 Replace `myproject` with the name of your project:

    ::::{tab-set}
    :::{tab-item} HTTPS